alttch/eva3/doc/uc/uc_api.rst

 update - set item status
 ------------------------

 Updates the status and value of the :doc:`item</items>`.
-This is one of the ways of the passive state update, for example with the use of the external controller
+This is one of the ways of passive state update, for example with the use of an external controller

 Parameters: